khudgins/documentation/agent/linux/haproxy-addService.rst

 NAME
 ~~~~

-haproxy-addService - It adds the selected node to HAProxy configuration.
+haproxy-addService - Adds the selected node to HAProxy configuration.

 SYNOPSIS